raylib-extras/GameObjectsExample/README.md

 A game object is an entity type class that can have children and a list of components.
 Game Objects are stored in a heiriachy.

 ## Components
-Components are generic classes that can be derived from an attached to entities.
+Components are generic classes that can be derived from and attached to entities.
 They get update and render calls each frame where they can perform work.

 ## Scene
 A scene is a collection of top level game objects.